Fernando Torres: 2009–10 season

 Following the end of the season, Torres agreed a new contract with Liverpool, which he signed on 14 August.
 By signing, Torres had the option of a one-year extension after the contract's expiration in 2013.
 Torres scored two goals in a 3–2 win over West Ham United on 19 September 2009, a result that took Liverpool to third in the Premier League.
 One week later, he scored his first hat-trick of the 2009–10 Premier League season in a 6–1 victory over Hull City at Anfield.
 He was named Premier League Player of the Month for September, after scoring five goals during the month and becoming the Premier League's top goalscorer.
-On 25 October 2009, he scored the first goal in a 2–0 victory for Liverpool over Manchester United, after which Rafael Benítez praised Torres' performance, saying, "We were waiting for that final pass.
+On 25 October 2009, he scored the first goal in a 2–0 victory for Liverpool over Manchester United, after which Rafael Benítez praised Torres's performance, saying, "We were waiting for that final pass.
 When it came we knew he would score."

 Torres was named in the FIFPro World XI for the second successive season in December 2009.
 His stoppage-time winning goal against Aston Villa on 29 December 2009 made him the fastest Liverpool player ever to score 50 league goals.
 He was substituted on 65 minutes in a 1–1 draw with Birmingham City on 4 April 2010, which Benítez justified by saying Torres was "exhausted".
 Torres made his last appearance of the season scoring twice in a 4–1 victory over Benfica in the Europa League on 8 April 2010, and it was announced on 18 April that he would miss the rest of the season to undergo knee surgery.
 This meant that Torres finished the season with 22 goals in 32 games in all competitions, finishing as Liverpool's top scorer for the second time.